jvermeir/ShoppingList/README.md

 recipe lines show as:

-done - day of the week | recipe | delete button
-- day can be changed using dropdown menu
+done - day of the week | recipe | delete button done - day can be changed using dropdown menu
 - recipe can be changed by typing in a text field

 api: